UCSC-CSE-183-02/class-code/assignment3/README.md

 - `inc/<id>` : to increment the count of an entry.

 You should use the starting code homework3_starter.
-The /inc action, as mentioned, should be implemented as a signed URL.
+The /inc action, as mentioned, should prevent a user from incrementing the count of a sighting by another user.
+This can implemented as a signed URL or an explicit check.
 In practice you will define the controller like (see the delete controller in Unit 8):

     @action('/inc/<bird_id:int>')
     @action.uses(db, auth)
     def inc(bird_id):
+       bird = db.bird[birg_id]
+       if bird.user_email != get_user_email(): raise HTTP(400)
        ...

-The `edit` action should check that only the user to whom the row belongs (the user whose email is in the row) can edit it.
+Similarly, the `edit` action should check that only the user to whom the row belongs (the user whose email is in the row) can edit it.
 You can achieve this by either signing the `edit` URL, or by checking in the edit controller that the user who is logged in is the user to whom the row belongs.
 Your choice.